7 p.m. Thursday, February 27, 2020

 BACKCOUNTRY AVALANCHE HAZARD

-Above Tree Line: CONSIDERABLE Avoid cornices and wind loaded slopes.
+Above Tree Line: MODERATE Use caution around steep wind loaded slopes.

 Please email me if you would like to be added or removed from this email list.

 Backcountry forecasts sponsored by:

 For more avalanche information from around Alaska visit:

 Current avalanche activity is an important factor in avalanche forecasting.
 Please report all observed avalanche activity.

 USE AT YOUR OWN RISK.
 THIS INFORMATION IS PROVIDED "AS IS" AND IN NO EVENT SHALL THE PROVIDERS BE LIABLE FOR ANY DAMAGES, INCLUDING, WITHOUT LIMITATION, DAMAGES RESULTING FROM DISCOMFORT, INJURY, OR DEATH, CLAIMS BY THIRD PARTIES OR FOR OTHER SIMILAR COSTS, OR ANY SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES, ARISING OUT OF THE USE OF THE INFORMATION.